rmrk-team/NestingEIP/README.md

     /**
      * @notice Used to burn a given token.
      * @dev When a token is burned, all of its child tokens are recursively burned as well.
-     * @dev When specifying the maximum recursive burns, the execution will be reverted if there are more children to be
+     * @dev When specifying the maximum recursive burns, the execution MUST be reverted if there are more children to be
      *  burned.
-     * @dev Setting the `maxRecursiveBurn` value to 0 will only attempt to burn the specified token and revert if there
+     * @dev Setting the `maxRecursiveBurn` value to 0 SHOULD only attempt to burn the specified token and MUST revert if
-     *  are any child tokens present.
+     *  there are any child tokens present.
      * @param tokenId ID of the token to burn
      * @param maxRecursiveBurns Maximum number of tokens to recursively burn
      * @return uint256 Number of recursively burned children